Goodwin Memorial African Methodist Episcopal Zion Church: Historic building

 The Goodwin Memorial chapel was listed on the National Register of Historic Places in 2000.
 The architecture reflects the informal Craftsman design principles popular at the time of its construction in 1910, namely the exposed rafter ends, ridge-hipped roof, and shingled walls and roof.
-The foundation is made of rubble stone, and contains a cornerstone engraved with “1910 A.M.E.
-Church.”
+The foundation is made of rubble stone, and contains a cornerstone engraved with “1910 AME Church.”

 The interior of the church contains a stained glass window with a diamond pattern and the initials, “PH,” commemorating the life of Pearl Hawkins, a well-known parishioner who was very active in the church in the 1970s.
-The church is a good example of religious vernacular architectural design and construction, as opposed to some of the more formal religious structures in the Amherst area.
+The church exhibits religious vernacular architectural design and construction, as opposed to some of the more formal religious structures in the Amherst area.
 The structure has remained largely unchanged since its construction.

 On November 1, 2014, Goodwin church became the first chapel to be included in the Amherst Historical Society's annual Tour of Historic Homes.
 During the event, visitors were greeted by Reverend Margaret Lawson and members of the congregation and treated to a selection of hymns performed by the church choir.